Table of Contents

 });

-As you can see we are using two methods "onLoad" (to trigger any desired function once the bot is loaded) and "open" (to open the bot).
-For more information, about this methods, please check here
+As you can see, we are using two methods "onLoad" (to trigger any desired function once the bot is loaded) and "open" (to open the bot).
+For more information about this method, please check here.

 Here is an example:

-For advanced Javascript, please check our developers documentation here
+For advanced JavaScript, please check our Landbot SDK and developer documentation here.

 Contact